nicholascross/iOSDynamicLoaderExample/README.md

+**_Important_: This documentation is out of date but the project itself has been updated to work with Swift 5 and Xcode14**

 # iOS Dynamic Embedded Framework Loading

 An example project showing embedded framework with conditional dynamic class loading based on scheme.

 ## DynamicLoader.framework